weiyithu/OptimizeMVS/README.md

 ### Citation
-If you find our work useful in your research, please consider citing:
+If you find this work useful in your research, please consider citing:

-    @inproceedings{zhao2017pspnet,
+    @inproceedings{wei2019conditional,
-      author = {Hengshuang Zhao and
+      author = {Yi Wei and
-                Jianping Shi and
-                Xiaojuan Qi and
+                Shaohui Liu and
-                Xiaogang Wang and
+                Wang Zhao and
-                Jiaya Jia},
-      title = {Pyramid Scene Parsing Network},
+                Jiwen Lu and
+                Jie Zhou},
-      booktitle = {Proceedings of IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2017}
+      title = {Conditional Single-view Shape Generation for Multi-view Stereo Reconstruction}, booktitle = {Proceedings of IEEE Conference on Computer Vision and Pattern Recognition (CVPR)}, year = {2019}
     }